ndtallant/tallant/README.md

 # tallant
-A personal library of homemade packages.
+A personal python package for data analysis.

 Specifically,
 - `database.py`  A collection of python database clients.